Lifetime Fitness Jobs | Health Club and Wellness Careers

 Salary

-Pay at Lifetime varies depending on the role, location, and level of experience.
-For most entry-level roles like front desk, operations team member, or child care associate, hourly rates typically range from $15 to $18 per hour.
+For most entry-level roles at Lifetime, like front desk, operations team member, or child care associate, hourly rates typically range from $15 to $18 per hour.
 For fitness roles such as trainers and instructors, compensation is often performance-based, with pay for personal trainers averaging between $25 and $50 per session, depending on location, experience, and client load.
-Roles in areas like sales or spa services often include base pay plus commission, with leadership and corporate positions offering competitive annual salaries.
-Club leaders, spa managers, and head trainers in high-traffic areas like Lifetime jobs in Franklin, TN or NYC typically see higher base rates due to demand and location.
+Roles in areas like sales or spa services often include base pay plus commission.
+Club leaders, spa managers, and head trainers in high-traffic areas like Lifetime jobs in Franklin, TN, or NYC typically see higher base rates due to demand and location.

 Eligibility Criteria